Click here for Yuck Phlegm Reviews – what people who have read the book think about it!

 But there are printing costs to pay, and I need to make a small profit to cover the time I’ve put into it.

-Believe it or not, if you order a copy, they'll print it specially for you.
+Believe it or not, if you order a copy of “Yuck Phlegm!”, they’ll print it specially for you.
 They may print a few more copies eventually if the book does well, but in principal, each copy is newly printed!